 France is divided into régions, départements and communes.
 Although these political divisions do not precisely parallel those in the U.S., they are roughly equivalent to states, counties and towns.

-France consists of 26 regions, 22 of which are listed above.
-(The other four are overseas regions.)
-Each region is divided into departments— as few as two and as many as eight.
-The are 100 total departments, 96 of which belong to Metropolitan France.
+France consists of 18 regions, and the 13 that belong to Metropolitan France are listed above.
+(The other five are overseas regions.)
+Each region of Metropolitan France is divided into departments— as few as two and as many as 13.
+The are 102 total French departments, 97 of which belong to Metropolitan France.
+(The other five departments coincide with the five overseas regions.)
 Each department of mainland France is assigned a two-digit code called a department number.
-For example, in the region of Languedoc-Roussillon, Aude is department 11.
+For example, in the region of Occitanie, Aude is department 11.
 These numbers are frequently used on maps.
 Furthermore, this number is the first two digits of all postal codes within that department.
 For example, in Aude, the commune of Fleury has the postal code 11560.
 (In the region of Corsica, the two departments are numbered 2A and 2B.
-These are the only two departments that have have letters in the code.
 All postal codes in Corsica begin with "20.")

 For the purposes of this guide, we have divided France into five areas—Northern, Atlantic, Southern, Interior and Corsica.
 If you read the pages in order, starting with "Northern" then moving to "Atlantic" then "Southern," there is a geographic continuity of the coastal beaches, with interior sites inserted where appropriate.
 The Northern beaches are basically listed east to west, moving from the border with Belgium to Brittany.
 The Atlantic beaches are basically listed north to south, moving from Brittany to the Atlantic border with Spain.
 The Southern beaches are basically listed west to east, moving from the Mediterranean border with Spain to the border with Italy.
-The "Interior" section does not pertain literally to all non-coastal sites but rather to sites that are within eight of France's eleven landlocked, non-coastal regions.
-(Of the remaining three landlocked regions, one is listed under "Southern," and there are no listings for the other two.)
+The "Interior" section does not pertain literally to all non-coastal sites but rather to sites that are within France's five landlocked regions.

-France is undoubtedly the naturist capital of the world.
-The number of nude beaches in France is rivaled only by Spain.
-For naturist resorts and other retreats, France is simply unrivaled.
+France is arguably the naturist capital of the world.
+France is rivaled only by Spain for its number of coastal nude beaches.
+For naturist resorts, France is simply unrivaled.

 How many nude beaches are there in France?
 Good question.
 Some websites have listed 200 to 300 nude beaches in France, which is misleading.
 Many of these are places where naturism is not consistently practiced even if discreet nudity occurs from time to time.
 We'd estimate a more realistic number of well-established nude beaches at about 125.
 That number includes around 90 beaches where naturism has some sort of official sanction and several dozen more unofficial nude beaches.
 Almost all of these beaches are on the coast.
 While there are a few established nude beaches in the interior of France, most of these are poorly documented and far less attended than coastal beaches.
 Incidentally, a nude beach in France is one where swimsuit bottoms are not necessary.
 Topless bathing is commonplace on many beaches in France.
 That is not to say that bare breasts are ubiquitous on all textile beaches.
 It seems to be a matter of the local culture of a particular beach.
 Topless bathing is most common in the coastal resort towns, especially those along the Côte d'Azur (the French Riviera).